helix-bridge/relayer/README.md

 ▸ relayGasLimit  --- use this limit value to send the relay transaction.

-▸ chains         --- all the chains information the relayer used.
+▸ chains         --- chains infos.
 In other sections, they use the name of the chain in this section to find the info.

 ▾ bridges        --- bridge list